People

 Dr Ahmed Alagha

-Ahmed has joined the University of Dundee as a Postdoctoral Research Associate to work on the physical modelling part of the 'Braced excavations: what about the corners?' project.
+Ahmed is a Postdoctoral Research Associate at UoD, working on the physical modelling part of the 'Braced excavations: what about the corners?' project.
 Ahmed holds a Global Talent Endorsement granted by UKRI.
 He obtained his MSc in Geotechnical Engineering from the University of Birmingham in 2018, where he graduated with distinction and was awarded the 'Best Overall Performance Award', which is given by the Midlands Geotechnical Society.
 His MSc dissertation titled ' Numerical modelling of tunnel face stability in homogenous and layered soft ground' was published in a peer-reviewed journal which, to date, has been cited nearly 100 times.
-Ahmed has received his PhD from the University of Cambridge in 2023, where he worked on developing a novel miniature Tunnel Boring Machine or TBM to be used to investigate the 3D effects of constructing a new tunnel on nearby piled foundations.
+Ahmed received his PhD from the University of Cambridge in 2023, where he worked on developing a novel miniature Tunnel Boring Machine or TBM to be used to investigate the 3D effects of constructing a new tunnel on nearby piled foundations.
 He was a warded the Philip Turner Prize in recognition of his outstanding PhD research.
-Ahmed has also worked as a research assistant at the University of Cambridge from June 2022 to September 2023, where he worked on various commercial projects, such as the response of piled foundations subjected to monotonic and cyclic loads, lateral behaviour of large diameter monopiles in sand, and soil-pile interaction in cold European regions.
+Ahmed has also worked as a research assistant at the University of Cambridge from June 2022 to September 2023, where he was involved with various commercial projects, such as the response of piled foundations subjected to monotonic and cyclic loads, lateral behaviour of large diameter monopiles in sand, and soil-pile interaction in cold European regions.

 Professor Mike Brown